hvu24/Sound-Heaven/README.md

-# `<SoundCloud Clone>`
+# `<Sound Heaven>`
-SoundCloud Clone is my first attempt at creating a working website hosted on the web that allows users to play and host music online.
+Sound Heaven is my first attempt at creating a working website hosted on the web that allows users to play and host music online.

 ### Screenshots
 ##### Song Detail